 Building Culture While Keeping Everyone Aligned on Project Goals

-One of the largest private employers in Memphis generating more than $1B in revenue needed a way to streamline mergers and acquisitions as part of their strategy for rapid market expansion.
+One of the largest home services companies in the United States generating more than $1B in revenue needed a way to streamline mergers and acquisitions as part of their strategy for rapid market expansion.

 A strategic part of this organization’s growth model is market expansion through mergers and acquisitions.
 The organization had processes in place, but the leadership team was having difficulty retaining talent from acquired companies.
 The organization needed a way to identify, attract, and excite the top acquired talent while moving everyone towards a 10-week transition process in finance, IT, HR, Legal, Sales, Marketing, and all other business areas.
 Optia Group was asked to create a reusable project plan and deliver a solution to socialize activities required to fully transition people, processes, and tools while building excitement with the acquired team.